CrimsonWarpedcraft/plugin-template/README.md

 1. Create a tag on `main` using semantic versioning (e.g. v0.1.0)
 2. Push the tag and get some coffee while the workflows run
-3. Add a description to the release draft once it's been automatically created and publish
+3. Publish the release draft once it's been automatically created

 ## Contributing
 ### General workflow